 Why side sleeping can lead to shoulder pain

 Research tells us that side sleeping is more common among older adults, as well as those with a higher body mass index (BMI).
 Both of these groups are more likely to experience joint pain, meaning it’s not simple to decide if the pain is causation or correlation.
 Sleeping on your side can offer many benefits, especially if you have recurring back pain or sleep apnea.
-One notable drawback to sleeping on your side is that it can increase your risk of shoulder pain from sleeping.
+It is also a poor sleep position for those dealing with rotator cuff injuries as sleeping on your side is that can increase your risk of shoulder pain from sleeping.
 Whether you’re on your left or right side, the corresponding shoulder can collapse into the mattress as well as up toward your neck, creating misalignment and pain the next morning.
 You’re at a particular risk of this happening if your mattress is too soft.
 You should be sleeping on a Firm mattress, or at the very least a high-quality, supportive Medium one.

 How to get rid of shoulder pain from sleeping